monir178/monir178/README.md

 ## 👨‍💻 About Me
 I am a passionate MERN Stack developer with expertise in building dynamic and responsive web applications.
-I specialize in working with MongoDB, Express.js, React.js, and Node.js.
+I specialize in working with Next.js, React.js, Typescript, MongoDB, Redux, Express.js, Node.js.
 My goal is to continuously learn and implement new technologies to solve real-world problems efficiently.

 - 🔭 I’m currently working on [Shine Store](https://shine-store-seven.vercel.app/)